siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-21-QAOA-and-Maximum-Cut-Problem.md

 ## 4. Constructing a Hamiltonian for a general problem

-How can we do this efficiently for an arbitrary function f?
+How can we do this efficiently for an arbitrary function $$f$$?
 In other words, how do we map Boolean and real functions to diagonal Hamiltonians acting on qubits?

 To be updated.